 Instead of relying on oral medication, Tui Na focuses on the flow of energy to help your child’s body heal itself.
 Pressure is applied to specific points along the skin to promote the release of neurotransmitters that strengthen your child’s immune system.

 Since 1999, Ma Kuang has progressed with more than 20 TCM clinics and tuina centres across islandwide which have received more than millions of visits.

-Last year, Ma Kuang opened its first TCM Women’s and Children’s Clinic at Tiong Bahru specialising on women’s and children’s healthcare.
+Ma Kuang opened its first TCM Women’s and Children’s Clinic at Tiong Bahru specialising in women’s and children’s healthcare in 2018.

 Paediatric Tui Na: Massage Therapy For Babies And Children